Avacaerro/Tandem-Trivia/README.md

 - Modify game parameters (# of questions, point accumulation, # of rounds to play)

 ## Known Issues
 - Displaying all the questions is not static as the order is being randomized when a Question object is initialized.
+Holding the option button down will cycle the questions in varying order when displayed.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/Avacaerro/Tandem-Trivia/blob/main/LICENSE) for details.